stars-and-signs/stars-and-signs/docs/core_rules/08-skills.md

 ## **Skill Ranks**

 Each protagonist starts with 0 ranks in every Skill unless they gain ranks in that Skill during protagonist creation.
-Ranks may be increased at Major Milestones by spending Skill Points (SP).
+Ranks may be increased at Major Milestones by spending Experience Points (XP).

 ## **Skill Modifiers**